Perspective | Rams’ leading men Aaron Donald, Cooper Kupp write perfect Hollywood ending

 The Bengals will say, now, they knew they had the team to win.
 However, it took time to convince the rest of us.

-“[Each] and every game we played this year, we were the underdogs,” Bengals receiver Tyler Boyd said.
+“[Each] and every game we played this year, we were the underdogs,” Bengals receiver Tyler Boyd said earlier in the week.
 “Nobody counted us in.”

-While everybody counted in the loaded Rams.
-Ultimately, those predictions were right.
+Everybody, however, counted in the loaded Rams.
+But while a few of the newer stars added to the roster made significant plays — Odell Beckham Jr. caught the game’s first touchdown before a left knee injury forced him out of the game — the day belonged to a veteran Ram and the once-overlooked wideout.

+Donald had two of the seven sacks on Burrow.
+Only Donald’s kids, who got to play in the fallen confetti after the celebration, spent more time on the turf than Burrow.

+Kupp finished his Super Bowl MVP performance with eight catches and two touchdowns.
+He said he had already seen this outcome.

+“I don’t know what it was, there’s just this vision that God revealed to me that we were going to win,” Kupp said, “and somehow I was going to walk off the field MVP of the game.”

-The Bengals defense couldn’t stop Kupp, though it tried by committing three penalties during the Rams’ game-winning drive.
-All three penalties — holding, personal foul and interference — were committed against Kupp.
+The Bengals defense could’ve used a higher power to stop Kupp.
+It certainly wasn’t doing the job on its own.
+The unit was responsible for three penalties during the Rams’ game-winning drive.
+All three — holding, personal foul and interference — were committed against Kupp.
 When the last infraction moved the Rams to the 1-yard line, Bengals cornerback Eli Apple lined up against Kupp and never had a chance.

 The pass from Stafford and the catch from Kupp sealed the comeback win in their own stadium.
 The Rams may say something like this can only happen in L.A., and they could be right.